-In summary, whether it is the known primary mutations in KIT that initiate GIST or secondary mutations in KIT that subsequently confer drug resistance, the data presented at the ESMO 2017 Congress, the 2017 ASCO Meeting and AACR 2017 demonstrate potent clinical inhibition of a broad range of these mutations by DCC-2618.
-The reductions in cfDNA KIT mutant allele frequencies described above were from a total sample of 19 patients with KIT-driven GIST.
+In summary, whether it is the known primary mutations in KIT that initiate GIST or secondary mutations in KIT that subsequently confer drug resistance, we believe the data presented at the ASCO 2018 Meeting and AACR 2018 demonstrated potent clinical inhibition of a broad range of these mutations by ripretinib.
+In addition, we believe the ctDNA data demonstrate the need for a broad spectrum KIT inhibitor to address the multiple KIT mutations seen in patients from second-line to fourth-line plus.
+The reductions in ctDNA KIT mutant allele frequencies described above were from a total sample of 73 patients with KIT-driven GIST.
 Our trial sizes to date have been limited.
-We are enrolling a larger number of patients, which will include additional patients with KIT-driven GIST, in the expansion stage of this Phase 1 trial.
+We are enrolling a larger number of patients, which will include additional patients with KIT-driven GIST, in the expansion stage of our Phase 1 trial and in our two ongoing Phase 3 trials of ripretinib.